Find out how to get benefits when you can't work due to a non-work-related illness or injury.

 The Waiting Week, Explained

-We know that no one wants to wait to get their money, but our programs have an unpaid week built into them by law.
+We know that no one wants to wait to get their money, but our Temporary Disability program has an unpaid week built into it by law.

 Appealing a Decision